Special characters like © ® ™ and others often need to be inserted into content.

 (Convert HTML entities to special characters)

-Add HTML entities while working in the Text editor mode …
+Add HTML entities while you work in the Text editor …

-This useful plugin includes lets you choose images from an extensive selection …
+This useful plugin includes an extensive library of emojis …

-Note: For even more emoticons, you could install a plugin like WP Emoji One.
-This plugin lets you add 1,000+ emojis to your post content …
+Note: If you need more emoticons, try installing a plugin like WP Emoji One.
+This plugin lets you insert 1,000+ emoticons into your content …

 (WP Emoji One plugin)

-Another thing you can insert with the HTML Entities Button plugin are links to recent posts …
+One more thing you can insert with the HTML Entities Button plugin are links to your latest posts …

 (Insert links to recent posts feature)

-To learn more about adding internal links to your content using the default link, go here:
+To learn how to add internal links to your content using the WordPress link, see this tutorial:

 After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
-This plugin does the same thing as unchecking the “convert to smilies” option that used to be available via the settings.
+This plugin does the same thing as unchecking the “convert to smilies” option that was available in those settings.

-Click on the links below for additional resources about HTML characters and symbols:
+Click on the links below for additional resources about special characters and symbols:

 Congratulations!
-Now you know how to add HTML characters and symbols to your posts.
+Now you know how to insert custom characters and symbols into your pages and posts.